Suzuki Celerio: Safety

-The India version of the Celerio was awarded zero stars by the Global NCAP 1.0 after a test conducted in May 2016 (based on Latin NCAP 2013).
-The basic version of the Celerio in India and Pakistan does not include airbags nor ABS and the body shell of the vehicle was rated by the Global NCAP as "unstable".
+The India version of the Celerio was awarded zero stars by the Global NCAP 1.0 after a test conducted in May 2016 (similar to Latin NCAP 2013) The basic version of the Celerio in India and Pakistan does not include airbags nor ABS and the body shell of the vehicle was rated by the Global NCAP as "unstable".

 Latin NCAP 1.0 awarded the Indian-made Latin American version with 2 airbags 4 stars in 2013.

 The European Suzuki Celerio scored 3 of 5 stars when tested by Euro NCAP in 2014 (similar to Latin NCAP 2020) and 4 of 5 by ANCAP in 2015.
 ANCAP and Euro NCAP received criticism claiming they underscored the Celerio relative to other cars that had fewer airbags or performed worse in crash tests.